miruyoun/ds542_project/README.md

   cd StarSampler
   python generate_stars.py --n_galaxies 80000
   ```
 - For faster data generation, consider parallelization or cluster computing.
+- The StarSampler program is empty (as in, you have to fill in the blanks).
+This is done so that you can fine tune the sampling process for your needs.
 - Feel free to tune hyperparameters (learning rate, batch size, network depth) in `SimpleGCN.py` to explore performance.